StrawChannel95/apocalyptic-wonderland.github.io/README.md

 Q: The intro of Fallout 3 is weird!

-A: I know minor clipping and the cart that holds you doesn't move, I will try finding a fix.
+A: I know there is minor clipping, and the cart that holds you doesn't move.
+I will try finding a fix.
 Also, TTW quickstart is enabled, so you should not be able to see this.

 Q: The white screens that say "X Years Later" are not there.

 A: I know, another thing I'll have to fix.
-Also, TTW quickstart is enabled by default, so, you just disabled it.
+Also, TTW quickstart is enabled by default, so you just disabled it.
 Yes, if you ask this question on Discord, I'll not respond.

 Q: Are your DMs open?